clappr/clappr/README.md

 Add `loop: true` if you want the video to automatically replay after it ends.

 ##### Chromeless
-Add `chromeless: 'true'` if you want the player to act in chromeless mode.
+Add `chromeless: true` if you want the player to act in chromeless mode.

+##### Allow user interaction (in chromeless mode)
+Add `allowUserInteraction: true` if you want the player to handle clicks/taps when in chromeless mode.
+By default it's set to `false` on desktop browsers, and `true` on mobile browsers (due to playback start only being allowed when started through user interaction).

 ##### Mute
 Add `mute: true` if you want to start player with no sound.